Royal Bank of Canada Money Transfer Review

 Is speed the most important thing for you in a transfer?
 Don’t want to go out of your way to send money?
 Then services like MoneyGram, Ria, and Western Union tick all your boxes.
 Their branches are often in very convenient places in your neighborhood.
 It’s likely your receiver also has one close by.
 Your friends and family can have money within minutes.
 The tradeoff is that these services charge very high fees and the exchange rates are not competitive.

 RBC certainly covers a large number of countries worldwide, and their fees are competitive.
 However, their exchange rates are not transparent.
 If you already bank with them you may find their money transfer service convenient, but if you’re interested, there are more choices out there.
-Keep reading our blog for more money transfer reviews or check out Remitbee to compare rates for sending money abroad.
+Keep reading our blog for more money transfer reviews or check out RemitBee website.